This is a guest review of the Sony a7 III mirrorless camera by wedding photographer Jason Vinson.

 Sony a7 III RAW Samples | Editor’s Comment

-Editor: since I own the Sony A7 III, I thought I’d include some RAW sample images from my most recent wedding photography work with this camera.
+Editor: since I own the Sony A7 III, I thought I’d include some RAW sample images from my recent wedding photography work with this camera.

 Note that all these images have had absolutely no post production applied whatsoever, except for a slight bump in exposure (since I tend to shoot underexposed).
 I haven’t even added any sharpening for the web – these are JPEG versions of the RAW files, essentially straight out of camera.